-FHA mortgages typically have a 30-year term, but that can vary depending on your specific needs.
-Each monthly payment puts money towards the loan amount, interest, real estate taxes, and mortgage insurance.
-Your loan officer will work with you to determine a payment that is right for you.
+FHA mortgages typically have long repayment terms, but that can vary depending on your specific needs.
+Each monthly payment puts money toward the loan amount, interest, real estate taxes, and mortgage insurance.
+Mariner Finance’s mortgage loan officers will work with you to determine a payment that is right for you.

 Conventional loans can have an adjustable rate.
 With an adjustable rate, your interest rate usually is lower at the beginning of the loan, and then will change – and can become higher –during the life of the loan.
 This means your payments might start out lower but might increase over the term of your loan.
-Your loan officer can give you more details on these pricing options.
+Mariner Finance’s mortgage loan officers can give you more details on the available pricing options.

 Is a VA loan better than a conventional loan?